-Established in February 2006 by Ron's sister, Lynda Turbeville, this memorial scholarship provides assistance to first or second year allied health students who demonstrate financial need.
+Established in February 2006 by Ron's sister, Lynda Turbeville, this memorial scholarship provides assistance to first or second year Health Science students who demonstrate financial need.
 Preference is given to middle-aged students in the Associate Degree Nursing curriculum.